 Submitting a Petition

-Students: Here's how to submit a petition (a formal request) for an exception to college rules on enrollment and related matters – such as the limits on repeating a class, requesting an excused withdrawal or taking excess units.
+Students: Here's how to submit a petition (a formal request) for an exception to college rules on enrollment and related matters – such as the limits on repeating a class, requesting a residency reclassification or taking excess units.
 (See more examples below.)